-Cupping is a traditional Chinese, Egyptian and Middle East medicine practice that involves placing cups on the skin to create suction.
+Cupping is a traditional Chinese, Egyptian and Middle Eastern medicine practice that involves placing cups on the skin to create suction.
 This practice dates back over 2,000 years but has received recent attention due to its use by world-class athletes for injury relief.

 The cups used in cupping are typically made of glass, silicone, earthenware or bamboo.